sbjos/LMS_Codecamp/Design Document.md

 ## User Stories
 ### Learner User Stories
+- As a Learner I want to be able to register to the application.
-- As a Learner I want to be able to log in to the app and be presented with a dashboard
+- As a Learner I want to be able to log in to the app and be presented with a dashboard.
 - As a learner I want a dashboard that shows all of my currently working on, submitted, rejected, and completed assignments.
 - As a Learner I want to be able to click on a `Create Assignment` button on my dashboard and be presented with a form to allow me to submit an assignment with room for my GitHub url and the branch I am working on.
 - As a Learner I want to be able to click on an `Edit` button on one of the assignments on my dashboard to edit and resubmit it if it was returned unfinished.